digitalocean/container-blueprints/DOKS-hardening/kubescape.md

 ### Investigating Kubescape Scan Results and Fixing Reported Issues

-Whenever the risk score value threshold is not met, the game-2048 GitHub workflow will fail and a slack notification is sent containing further details.
-To check the status report, you can click on the kubescape scan results from the received Slack notification.
+Whenever the risk score value threshold is not met, the [game-2048 GitHub workflow](https://github.com/digitalocean/kubernetes-sample-apps/blob/master/.github/workflows/game-2048-kubescape.yml) will fail and a Slack notification is sent with additional details.
+To check the status report, you can click on the kubescape scan results link from the received Slack notification.
 Then, you will be redirected to the repository scan section from the Armo cloud portal.

-First, click on the **kubernetes-sample-apps** entry from the list associate with the master branch:
+First, click on the **kubernetes-sample-apps** entry from the list associated with the master branch:

 ![Game 2048 Repo Scan Entry](assets/images/game-2048-ks-repo-scan.png)